Michael Sam: College career

 Sam accepted a scholarship offer from the University of Missouri (Mizzou), after he was recruited by Craig Kuligowski, the team's defensive line coach.
 Kuligowski recruited other players near Hitchcock, which made him familiar with Sam.
 Sam attended the school from 2009 to 2013.
 He played for the Tigers, competing in the Big 12 Conference.
 He redshirted in his first year at Missouri, and recorded 3.5 quarterback sacks, 24 tackles, including seven tackles for loss, two forced fumbles, one interception and one blocked kick as a redshirt freshman.
 In his sophomore year, Sam intercepted a tipped pass in a game against the Texas Tech Red Raiders, which secured a victory to make Mizzou bowl eligible.
 In 2012, Mizzou transferred to the Southeastern Conference (SEC).
 Sam registered 3 1/2 sacks while starting in nine of the team's games.

 As a senior in 2013, Sam recorded 11.5 quarterback sacks and 19 tackles for a loss.
 He led the SEC in both categories, and tied Missouri's single-season record for sacks.
 He was named the SEC Defensive Player of the Week in two consecutive weeks, after recording three sacks apiece in games against the Arkansas State Red Wolves and the Vanderbilt Commodores.
-After the season, Sam was named the SEC Co-Defensive Player of the Year, with C. J. Mosley of the University of Alabama, and a first-team all-SEC selection.
+After the season, Sam was named the SEC Co-Defensive Player of the Year, with C. J. Mosley of the University of Alabama, and a first-team All-SEC selection.

 Sam was named a first-team All-American by the Walter Camp Football Foundation, Associated Press, Sporting News, the American Football Coaches Association, and the Football Writers Association of America.
 He was also named a semifinalist for the Chuck Bednarik Award, the Hendricks Award, and the Lombardi Award.
 Missouri played in the 2014 Cotton Bowl Classic, in which Sam forced a fumble which was returned for a touchdown, securing Missouri's victory over the Oklahoma State Cowboys.

 During his college career, Sam accumulated 123 tackles, including 36 for loss, 21 sacks, six forced fumbles and two intercepted passes.
 He graduated from Missouri in December 2013.
 He participated in the 2014 Senior Bowl in January 2014; considered too small to play as a defensive end in the National Football League (NFL), he played as an outside linebacker.
 Sam struggled at the new position.

 Professional career

-2014 NFL Draft
+Pre-draft

-Early projections had Sam as a third- or fourth-round pick in the 2014 NFL Draft.
+Early projections had Sam as a third- or fourth-round pick in the 2014 NFL draft.
 His performance in the NFL Scouting Combine in February 2014 was seen as disappointing, which lowered expectations about whether he would be taken in the draft.
 He was considered to be too small to play defensive end and too slow to play outside linebacker.
 He showed improvement at a public workout a month later, but his pre-draft rankings ranged from 12th to 25th among defensive ends.
 At the 2013 draft, 33 defensive ends were selected overall, with 23 taken in the final four rounds.